microsoft/ML-For-Beginners/1-Introduction/4-techniques-of-ML/README.md

-# Techniques of Machine Learning
+# Techniques of machine learning

 The process of building, using, and maintaining machine learning models and the data they use is a process very different from many other development workflows.
 For web developers, techniques of machine learning can initially seem very strange.
 In this lesson, we will demystify the process by outlining it.
 You will: